rangle/ngCourse2/README.md

-# Angular Course from rangle.io
+# Angular Course From Rangle.io

 This repository contains handout materials and code for rangle.io's AngularJS training course, focusing on Angular 2.